Adriatic Croatia: Demographics

 With a population of over 1.3 million, it is the most populated of the all the regions in Croatia.
 Agriculture, livestock and fisheries form a major part of the economy of the region.
 In 2021, the region had about 441105 ha of land under cultivation.
 Major produce include vegetables, citrus fruits, olives, and grapes.
 The region has about 84% of the grasslands in the country, and is used for livestock rearing.

+Economy

+The economy of Adriatic Croatia is dominated by the service sector, particularly tourism, which accounts for a substantial share of regional economic activity.
+The region generated a GDP of €27.6 billion in 2024, equivalent to 32.1% of Croatia's total GDP, with a GDP per capita of €20,900.
+Besides tourism, important industries include maritime transport, shipbuilding, fisheries, food processing, and agriculture, particularly olive growing and viticulture.
+Major ports at Rijeka, Zadar, Split, and Ploče play a key role in Croatia's maritime trade, while the region's economy remains characterized by strong seasonal fluctuations due to its dependence on tourism.
+IN 2024, GDP per capita in purchasing power standards (PPS) amounted to €29,200, equivalent to 73% of the European Union average.